-British journalist Timothy Alletson Saunders contributes to publications in England and America.
+British journalist Timothy Alletson Saunders contributes to publications in England, America and New Zealand.
 He is publisher and editor of Contemporary Artist and hosts the In Conversation podcast.

 Since 2013 Tim and his wife Caroline have run creativecoverage.co.uk which handles marketing for selected professional artists and craftspeople.
 It also publishes books and websites.